Investigations and Reviews

 For detailed information, refer to the Administrative Policy for Reviewing and Investigating Reports of Misconduct or Violations of Policy Conducted by the Office of Compliance and Ethics.

-It’s important to note that individuals reporting from outside the RIT Community may not have access to specific internal RIT documentation or resources.
+It’s important to note that individuals reporting from outside the RIT Community may not have access to internal RIT documentation or resources.

 For Cases Involving Students Investigated Under Policies C27.0 or D19.0: